 Fashion is a $3 trillion industry.
-According to Fashion United, in 2015 it accounted for 2% of the world’s GDP, employed 60 million people and traded goods to the tune of $865 billion.
+One of the past decade’s rare economic success stories, the industry has grown at 5.5% annually.
+It’s now the world’s seventh-largest economy if ranked alongside individual countries’ GDP.
 Despite these monumental numbers, fashion is about more than just moving product.
 It’s about moving people.
 It seems that ASOS has always understood this.

 In 2000, ASOS’ sales totalled less than $1 million.
-In 2016 they surpassed $1.4 billion.
-This year’s sales are already approaching $1 billion and ASOS’ online social following boasts 20+ million followers.
+In 2016 they surpassed $1.4 billion, and by August 2018, their sales had grown by a further 26%.
+They also boast over 22 million social media followers.
 How did they do it?

 Almost 20 years ago, Quentin Griffiths (left ASOS 2005) and Nick Robertson (left ASOS 2015) applied visionary social listening skills when they launched asSeenonScreen.com.
 Google was two years old at the time, a ‘blog’ was actually a ‘web log’, Amazon was a bookstore and the first camera-equipped cell phone had recently been released.

 What’s more, Facebook hadn’t been created yet and Pinterest and Instagram wouldn’t exist for another ten years.
 Keyword stuffing was SEO’s status quo.